ministryofjustice/analytics-platform-config/README.md

 2. Create a branch for this change.
 3. Rotate the root key by running `rotate-gpg-keys.sh`.
 The script will create a temp directory in `/tmp/`, re-initialise .git-crypt with the new root key, re-encrypt the files with the new master key and refresh the user .gpg files with the new root key.
 4. These changes will be commited back to the original repostory.
 So just run `git push` to your new branch and create a PR as normal.
 Every encrypted file is touched.

+#### Supply Concourse with the new key

+Concourse needs access to this config, and rotating the root key will have locked it out until you supply the new one.

+1. Get the hash of the new key:

+    base64 < .git/git-crypt/keys/default

+2. Replace the value in 4 places in this repo (search for `gitcrypt` & `gitCrypt`)
+3. Re-deploy charts: `concourse-org-pipeline` & `concourse-admin-team`